 Last month, we had the privilege of meeting many of the women in their homes to learn about their lives and the struggles they encounter on a daily basis.
 Many of the women said their families could go days without food if they or their husbands could not find steady work.
 Other basic needs such as access to clean water, healthcare and education were also out of reach for many of these families.

 Below is the story of our time with our women, our new family, told through beautiful, evocative images.
-We were honored to have gotten to know so many on a very personal level, to look them in the eye, give them a hug and ask them to hold on until we can provide them with the small step up they need to thrive as the beautiful, incredible women that each of them are.
+We were honored to have gotten to know so many on a very personal level, to look them in the eye and ask them to hold on until we can empower them with the small step up they need to thrive as the incredible women that each of them are.

 Dativa (one of our favorite grandmothers in the cooperative) peeling corn for one of the children in the community.